 If you are a NSW teacher who is planning to work overseas you can put your NSW teacher accreditation on hold by going on a leave of absence.

-While on a leave of absence you will not be:
+While on a leave of absence you will not be required to:

-- charged fees by NESA subject to terms and conditions.
+- pay accreditation fees subject to terms and conditions.

 Maintain your PD

-NSW teachers working towards accreditation can apply for recognition of professional development and teaching undertaken outside of NSW while on a leave of absence.
+NSW teachers working towards accreditation can apply for recognition of professional development undertaken outside of NSW while on a leave of absence.